hongquang198/moviebrowser/README.md

 we currently have to modify the request's headers to pass API key
 7. Haven't used sealed class so exhaustive type checking (BLoC state) may be prone to be missed
 8. Hard-coded color/padding due to time constraint.
 UI/theme may not be synchronized/uniformed between pages
+9. widget_test.dart hasn't worked since injection has not been set up.
 ## Future Enhancements

 - [ ] Embedded video player for trailers